back

 });

-This piece of code is going to trigger attack when the victim machine browses /exploit path. we will get access the malicious content with headless chrome
+This piece of code is going to trigger an attack when the victim machine browses the /exploit path.
+We will get access to the malicious content with headless Chrome.

 var server = app.listen(5000, function() {